riblack-microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/README.md

 # Overview

-SQLToADLS is a generic sample solution to export SQLServer (on-premise or Azure SQL) tables data to Azure Data lake Gen 2 storage account in [Common data model](https://docs.microsoft.com/en-us/common-data-model/) format.
-Solution utilize Azure data factory pipelines and Azure function based on [CDM SDK](https://github.com/microsoft/CDM/tree/master/objectModel/CSharp) to copy SQL tables data and generate CDM metadata to Azure storage account.
+SQLToADLS is a generic sample solution to export SQL Server (on-premises or Azure SQL) tables data to Azure Data Lake Gen 2 storage account in [Common data model](https://docs.microsoft.com/en-us/common-data-model/) format.
+The solution utilizes Azure Data Factory pipelines and Azure Function based on [CDM SDK](https://github.com/microsoft/CDM/tree/master/objectModel/CSharp) to copy SQL tables data to and generate CDM metadata in an Azure storage account.

 # Use cases
-You can use this Data factory solution  for following use cases
+You can use this Data factory solution for the following use cases:
-1. Ingest on-premise SQL Database or Azure SQL database to Azure data lake in CDM format
+1. Ingest on-premises SQL Database or Azure SQL database contents to Azure Data Lake in CDM format
-2. Ingest your on-premise Dynamics AX data to Azure data lake in CDM format
+2. Ingest your on-premises Dynamics AX data to Azure Data Lake in CDM format
-3. Ingest Finance and Operations app data from Cloud Hosted Dev Environment or Tier 2 environment to Azure data lake in CDM format (A workaround to [Tables in Data Lake](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/data-entities/finance-data-azure-data-lake) feature to build POC)
+3. Ingest Finance and Operations app data from a Cloud Hosted Environment (Tier 1) or a Tier 2 environment to Azure Data Lake in CDM format (A workaround to [Tables in Data Lake](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/data-entities/finance-data-azure-data-lake) feature to build POC)

 # SQLToADLS Full Export Highlights
-SQLToADLS solution generate folder structure, data and metadata similar to F&O Export to data lake feature.
-Following are some highlights of this
+SQLToADLS solution generates folder structure, data, and metadata similar to the F&O Export to Data Lake feature.
+Following are some highlights:

-1. Export F&O Tables data to Azure data lake.
+1. Export F&O tables data to Azure Data Lake.
 2. Automatically partition data for large tables.
 3. Geneate [CDM metadata](https://docs.microsoft.com/en-us/common-data-model/cdm-manifest).